romainberger/yeoman-wordpress/README.md

 ### Server

   `$ yeoman server` - Since wordpress is a php framework, the yeoman server task can't be use directly.
-Here is how you can use it (thanks to @mklabs https://github.com/yeoman/yeoman/issues/250#issuecomment-8024212):
+Here is how you can use it (thanks to @mklabs https://github.com/yeoman/yeoman/issues/250#issuecomment-8024212 ):

-* 1. Start the yeoman server: `yeoman server`.
+* Start the yeoman server: `yeoman server`.
 You can close the page it opened, you won't use it.
-* 2. Go to the wordpress with the host you created in Mamp or whatever you are using
+* Go to the wordpress with the host you created in Mamp or whatever you are using
-* 3. Activate the LiveReload extension by clicking its button in your browser.
+* Activate the LiveReload extension by clicking its button in your browser.
-* 4. You're good to go!
+* You're good to go!

 ### Build

-  `$ yeoman build` - Build an optimized version of your app, ready to deploy *Still needs some work*
+  `$ yeoman build` - Build an optimized version of your app, ready to deploy *(Still needs some work)*